Why Do Business in Downtown Seattle?

 The Downtown Seattle Association has partnered with the City of Seattle’s Office of Economic Development and other local economic development organizations to support business growth in Downtown Seattle.
 We offer assistance to businesses through our own market research, as well as by helping businesses navigate city services.
 Some of the programs we can connect you with include:

-As part of this partnership, staff members conduct outreach visits throughout the year to Downtown technology, retail, hospitality and professional service businesses.
+As part of this partnership, staff members conduct outreach visits throughout the year to Downtown technology, retail, hospitality and professional service businesses (Read the 2014 summary report here).
 For more information on any of these programs or to schedule an outreach visit, please contact our business development team at (206) 623-0340.

 Located in one of the most walkable neighborhoods in the country[i], Downtown’s businesses are highly accessible.
 Many, including those at the iconic Pike Place Market, are within a “ride-free” transit zone.
 Downtown’s workforce enjoys a wide range of retail amenities including over 1,100 retail stores and nearly 1,000 restaurants, bars and cafes[ii].
 Over four out of five of these establishments are locally owned[iii], giving Downtown a unique mix of options.
 With more than 40 percent of the taxable retail sales market share in the City of Seattle[iv], Downtown offers great opportunities for retail businesses.